selkamand/sigsim/README.md

 **sensitivity** and **inter-signature interference**.
 However, if your focus is on **assessing overfitting**, you may need more control over the level and type of ‘noise’ added to the model.

-In the previous examples, noise is introduced via random sampling from the multinomial distribution.
-But for overfitting assessment, we might want this noise to diverge more significantly from the signatures we’re modeling.

-#### Adding Controlled Noise to Simulations

-One approach is to simulate **n1** mutations that follow a ‘perfect’ signature and then add **n2** mutations from a clearly defined ‘noise’ model.
-This raises the question: **what should our noise model be?**

-Here are two options:

-1.  **Uniform Distribution**
-    A simple choice is to generate noise by randomly distributing the **n2** mutations across all available channels.
-This represents a completely uniform noise model, where mutations are allocated without reference to any specific signature.

-2.  **Low-Cosine-Similarity Signature**
-    A more sophisticated approach is to simulate noise using an artificially created signature with a low cosine similarity to **all** known signatures in a given collection.
-This simulates the addition of noise from a mutational process not represented in the current dataset.
-    This approach is particularly useful when applying mutational signatures in novel contexts—such as using signature databases developed for adult cancers in childhood cancer research.
-    Differences in mutational processes between disease types may lead to signatures that don’t fully capture the true spectrum of mutational signatures, increasing the risk of overfitting.

 #### Simulating Overfitting with Dropped Signatures